G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Musician (Pvt.)

-There are indications that the Allens then ended up in New York State, but with two other families named Aldrich and Decker, removed from there to Dufferin County, Ontario Canada then, southward again to Illinois where, in 1859 their first child, Carrie, was born.
-The second Allen child, Daniel Webster (b.
-7/61) was also born there.
+There are indications that after 1851 the Allen’s ended up in New York State, but with two other families named Aldrich and Decker, removed from there back to Ontario Canada then, southward again to Illinois where, in 1855 their first child, Edgar Carrie, was born.
+The second Allen child, Carrie was born there in 1858 as was their third, Daniel Webster (b.
+1860).
+The year Daniel was born the U.S. Census found Norman the shoemaker and family residing in Campton, Kane Co., IL.

-In the spring of 1861 patriotic fervor was high in the United States.
+By 1861 the Allen’s had moved from Illinois to Michigan.
+In the spring of that year patriotic fervor was high in the United States.
 Thirteen southern states had seceded from the Union, Fort Sumter outside Charleston, SC had been fired upon, and both the Federal and Confederate states were marshalling forces for war.
-It in this atmosphere that Norman likely decided to volunteer his services to the military.
-In this vein, although he is noted as being a musician, available records are silent as to the nature of this status, i.e., drummer, fifer, bugler, etc.
+It was in this atmosphere that Norman decided to volunteer his services to the U.S. Army.
+In this vein, although he is noted as enlisting as a musician, available records are silent as to the nature of this status, i.e., drummer, fifer, bugler, bandsman, etc.

 While it is not spelled out, there are indications that once in the army musician Allen and the military may not have been a good fit.
 From his date of Federal muster through July and August Company K’s roll placed him in the hospital.
 Further, the roll for September and October carried the notation “Detached as nurse in Seminary Hospital by order of Gen. McClellan Oct 2, 61.”
 Interestingly, this was followed not by mention of detached duty, but by “extra duty.”
 Perhaps a disciplinary move?

 The November/December roll concluded with “Deserted from Seminary Hospital Georgetown Oct.
 12, 61.
 Reported December 7, 1861.”
-Apparently the U.S. Army did not much care about what happened to musician Allen because it appears nothing was done about his desertion.
+Apparently the U.S. Army did not much care about what happened to musician Allen because it appears nothing was done about his desertion and in later years a notation would be made that he had been mustered out of the military on 10/12/61.
+Maybe the desertion was a clerical error and really not a desertion after all!!

 Buried at Grand Army of the Republic Cemetery Snohomish